Uncertainty Intervals or p-values?

 Remember when we designed the experiment?
 Considering our main goal was to do no harm, we might not feel so confident in that now, and rightly so, we know the variants worse since we simulated it.

-This is particularly important with higher uncertainty As we can see in the example below, where the observed conversion rate is better in the variant, but the downside risk is as high as a 4% drop in conversion rate
+This is particularly important with higher uncertainty.
+We can see this more clearly in another example below where the observed conversion rate is better in the variant, but the downside risk is as high as a 4% drop in conversion rate.

 \[ p = 0.59 \]